amitdamri/Visually-Aware-Fashion-Recommendation-System/README.md

 In the datasets.txt file you can find the three datasets we used.
 In order to use them, you just need download them to your local drive and change the data_path inside the notebooks.

+The notebooks contain three files - one for the original paper model (DVBPR), one for ImageNet-Based model and for CAE-Based model.